DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/camera/Mini.rst

 .. image:: mini-images/mini-connection.png
    :width: 100%

-.. caution:: Make sure you are connecting to a USB-3 port that is intergrated on the motherboard.
+.. caution:: Make sure you are connecting to a USB-3 port that is integrated on the motherboard.
 If you are connecting to the front panel that is connected indirectly to the motherboard, you might lack power supply when you capture.

 .. hint:: The RealSense D400 series cameras will function when recognized as USB 2 and also when connected to USB 2 ports.
 However, there is limited support for USB 2.